 Security & Safety

-Many travellers report that airport staff generally don’t mind the travellers who choose to sleep here overnight, which means you probably won’t be woken up by Security staff.
-Depending where you spent the night, however, you may have a polite wake-up call between 4:00 AM – 6:00 AM, as more travellers arrive at the airport.
+Many travellers report that airport staff are generally okay with the travellers who choose to sleep here overnight, which means you probably won’t be woken up by security staff.
+Depending on where you spend the night, you may receive a polite wake-up call between 4:00 a.m. and 6:00 a.m. as more travellers arrive at the airport.

-In terms of safety, we have received a couple reports of sketchy behavior, especially in the pre-Security areas, where vagrants or homeless people may mill about during the night.
+In terms of safety, we have received a few reports of sketchy behaviour, especially in the landside areas, where vagrants or homeless people may mill about during the night.
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review